yavorysynka/zotero-better-bibtex/Unnecessarily-complicated-BibTeX-output.md

 ---
-title: Unnecessarily complicated BibTeX output?
+title: Unnecessarily complicated BibTeX output
 redirect_from:
 - Unicode-and-Markup.html
 - unicode.html
 - Going-hardcore.html
 - hardcore.html
 - From-Unicode-to-LaTeX-and-Back-Again.html
+- Unnecessarily-complicated-BibTeX-output?.html
 ---
-# Unnecessarily complicated BibTeX output?
+# Unnecessarily complicated BibTeX output

 Zotero does all its work in UTF-8 Unicode, which is absolutely the right thing to do.
 Unfortunately, for those shackled to BibTeX and who cannot (yet) move to BibLaTeX, unicode is a major PITA.
 Also, Zotero supports some simple HTML markup